-Find programs and resources that will help pay bills.
+Find financial assistance programs and resources that will help pay bills.

-The local Community Action program provides residents with resources and services that can give them short term help paying bills and programs that will help them become self sufficient over the long term.
+The local Community Action program provides residents with resources and services that can give them short term help paying bills.
+The non-profit also runs programs that will help them become self sufficient over the long term.
 Through the Contra Costa County Employment and Human Services Community Service Block Grant, they provide assistance with paying home utility bills, weatherization programs, and funding for community based organizations that all have the goal of helping low and moderate income persons move out of poverty and also help them pay bills and debts.

-Some of the resources offered include the Low Income Home Energy Assistance Program's (LIHEAP) Housing and Energy Assistance, Weatherization programs and the Department of Energy (DOE) Weatherization program, and child care services.
+Some of the resources offered include the Low Income Home Energy Assistance Program's (LIHEAP) Housing and Energy Assistance, Weatherization programs and the Department of Energy (DOE) Weatherization program.
+They also help families apply for CalFresh or free child care services.
 However, this is just a sampling, and they do have other resources to offer struggling people.
-The phone number for community action is (925)-335-8900.
+The phone number for community action is (877) 505-4630, with two other numbers being (925) 313-1500 or (925)-335-8900.

 - Energy bill crisis assistance and grants.